rahulbanerjee/speak-to-gf/README.md

 ===========

 * So you wanna speak with your Girlfriend...?
-* Tried Skype, Hangout, etc.. but not satisfied because of slow internet connection...?
+* Tried Skype, Hangout, etc.. but got frustrated because of slow internet connection...?
 * Speak-to-gf got you covered.
 * No installation required.
 * No sign up required.
+* No strings attached.
-* Simply create chat room and share the link to get connected.
+* Simply create a chat room and share the link to get connected.

 ###Thanks